-According to Transparency International"As a principle, public officials, civil servants, the managers and directors of companies and organisations, and board trustees have a duty to act visibly, predictably and understandably to promote participation and accountability and allow third parties to easily perceive what actions are being performed."
+According to Transparency International, "As a principle, public officials, civil servants, the managers and directors of companies and organisations, and board trustees have a duty to act visibly, predictably and understandably to promote participation and accountability and allow third parties to easily perceive what actions are being performed."
 Right on!

 You might wonder what the principle of transparency has to do with anything, at least in Chicago.
 A reader emailed to let us know our links to the CPS Supplier Reports were not working.
 Sure enough, there's not one CPS Supplier Report to be found online.
 These reports list listed awards to vendors not found in the Contract Award Report.
 WCT enjoyed browsing the vendors in the Suppliers Doing Business with the Chicago Public Schools Report because it was a clear list of how much money was going to which profiteer, kick-back artist, and scammer cashing in on CPS and taxpayers.
 Thanks to such reports, it was obvious who the biggest and best shakedown artists infiltrating CPS were.